Tirana is the capital of Albania.

 Tirana is a relatively safe city to travel to.
 There are mild threats, nothing that should stop you from traveling there.
 Since it's the capital of Albania, there are no major issues, and the only area you should avoid is Albania's border with Kosovo.

 Means of transportation are various in Tirana but not very reliable.
-Just because there is a schedule, doesn't mean there actually is a schedule, so you can count on waiting for buses, trains, etc. However, it is mostly safe, but be careful for pickpockets on buses and trains.
+Just because there is a schedule, doesn't mean there is a schedule, so you can count on waiting for buses, trains, etc. However, it is mostly safe, but be careful of pickpockets on buses and trains.

 Petty crime involving pickpockets is common, especially if you're using public transportation.
 Also, cell phone thefts and wallet thefts do happen, so keep your valuables in a safe place and take basic precaution measures.

 Tirana lies in a seismically active zone, and minor earthquakes and tremors are common.
 Serious earthquakes are less frequent but do occur.